 Cousin – a child of someone’s uncle or aunt.

 - My cousin is a qualified marine engineer working with the Indian Navy.

 Spouse – a husband or wife, considered in relation to their partners.

-- My mother in law drinks coffee instead of tea in the morning.
+- My mother-in-law enjoys drinking coffee instead of tea in the morning, reading the daily newspaper.

 - He reached puberty later than most of his classmates.

 - Children are usually rebellious during their infancy.

 Kin – one’s family and relations